nextensio/automation/deploy/aws/README.md

 * Next to terraform the gateways, do the same as for controller.
 Lets say we are terraforming the uswest2 gateway, first create a directory uswest2 in /tmp/nextensio-eks and "cd uswest2" and "create.py -terraform uswest2".
-Once thats done then configure the gateways with nextensio software, "create.py  -create uswest2 -docker /home/gopa/.docker/config.json -rootca ../"
+Once thats done then configure the gateways with nextensio software, "create.py  -create uswest2 -docker /home/gopa/.docker/config.json"

 At this point we have a domain name gateway.uswest2.nextensio.net available, with the istio ingress gateways and consul and nextensio clustermgr etc.. installed.
 Now the clustermgr will try looking